-Cycling is a great way to get into shape – it suits all ages, it’s ideal for families, and its popularity is at an all-time high following last year’s Tour de France and Olympic Games.
+Cycling is a great way to get into shape – it suits all ages and is ideal for families.

 There are numerous health benefits – you can cycle your way to a healthier heart, and increased strength, balance and flexibility – yet it's easy on the joints.